 Consequently, I was quite surprised just now to realize I had read more books than I had initially thought – 17 in total, although one only took a few minutes to read.
 When I find some time, I’ll write capsule reviews for each.
 Until then, here they are.
-Just under half were related to my interest in cults and totalitarian regimes, but some also catered to my non-cult interests of music, science fiction, fantasy, history, and all things Stephen King.
-And sometimes those interests happily overlap.
+Just under half were related to my interest in cults and totalitarian regimes, and the rest catered to my non-cult interests of music, science fiction/fantasy, history, and all things Stephen King.
+Sometimes, those cult and non-cult interests intersect.

 2) Destructive & Terrorist Cults: A New Kind Of Slavery by Mousad Banisadr

 3) Escape From Camp 14 by Blaine Harden

 4) My Life With Suzuki by Waltraud Suzuki